thu-tram/mangg-may-tinh/end-to-end/ethernet.md

 At Layer 2, every computer has a **MAC address** (Media Access Control).
 MAC addresses are 48 bits long, and are usually written in hexadecimal with colons separating every 2 hex digits (8 bits), e.g. `f8:ff:c2:2b:36:16`.
 MAC addresses are sometimes called ether addresses or link addresses.

-MAC addresses are usually permanently hard-coded (``burned in'') on a device (e.g. the NIC in your computer).
+MAC addresses are usually permanently hard-coded ("burned in") on a device (e.g. the NIC in your computer).
 Most OSes will let you override the MAC address in software, but every device already comes with a MAC address installed.
 MAC addresses are allocated according to the manufacturer that creates the hardware.
 The first two bits are flags, then the next 22 bits identify the manufacturer, then the last 24 bits identify the specific machine within that manufacturer's address space.

 Why not just use IP addressing?
 Hosts on a link might want to exchange messages, without ever being connected to the Internet (i.e. they don't have an IP address at all).